paperclip-ui/legacy-paperclip/README.md

 ## Why use Paperclip?

+### Covers most of your UI

+Paperclip covers most UI cases, and provides a format for declaring them in a clear & consise way (and quickly via the realtime preview).
+For cases where you need more complex styling behavior, Paperclip provides APIs that help you achieve that.

 ### Compiles to plain code

 No interpreters or runtimes.
 Paperclip UIs compile directly to your target framework (currently only React for Alpha, more targets planned later).